 Buddhist Tarot Decks - a list of them all

 Please note that this list does not include Buddhist Oracle decks, of which there are many.
 I’m sure that a lot of those are wonderful, but I deeply appreciate the structure of the Tarot.
 I am very interested in the ways that people have brought the sacred structure of the Tarot together with the sacred teachings of the Buddha.
-I will start with the five decks in my collection, and then I will link to others that I have discovered (which may or may not end up in my collection one day).
-I am also not listing decks that contain elements of Buddhism combined with other spiritual traditions (with one exception).
-Again, there are many of those, and Buddhist images are often not used in ways that are particularly Buddhist.
-The decks here are (almost) 100% Buddhist and 100% Tarot.
-Enjoy!
+I am also trying not to list decks that contain elements of Buddhism combined with other spiritual traditions.
+Lines are, however, blurry and my own perspective on what Buddhism is (no doubt different from yours) has definitely influenced a few choices.
+That being said, I am fairly confident that the decks here are (almost) 100% Buddhist/Zen and 100% Tarot.

 Buddhistic Fantasy Tarot